dfrappart/dfrappart.github.io/_posts/2022-09-25-State_of_Identity_In_AKS.markdown

   - Identify managed identity for Kubelent and add-on and configure activity log alerts
 - For workloads in Kubernetes
   - Adopt workload identity for new applications development
-  - When possible, leverage either Pod Identity or workload Identity, with a preference for the later
+  - When possible, leverage workload Identity

 And with that said, see you next time ^^